The purpose of this page is to communicate GFNY’s support of WADA and to provide the necessary information to our athletes.

 Athletes who test positive at GFNY, receive an immediate lifetime ban for all GFNY events.
 Furthermore, GFNY reserves the right to ask the doper for any damages to its reputation that are a consequence of his/her positive doping control.
 If the rider is part of a team participating at GFNY, the team can be held liable for this damage.

-In 2012, two male riders in the top 10 tested positive for EPO at GFNY.
+In 2012, two male riders in the top 10 tested positive for EPO on GFNY NYC race day.

 GFNY anti-doping rules (clause 9)